strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/deployment/hosting-guides/digitalocean-app-platform.md

+---
+title: DigitalOcean App Platform Deployment - Strapi Developer Documentation
+description: Learn in this guide how to deploy your Strapi application on DigitalOcean App Platform.
+---

 # DigitalOcean App Platform

 This is a step-by-step guide for deploying a Strapi project to [DigitalOcean's App Platform](https://digitalocean.com).
 App Platform is DigitalOcean's Platform as a Service (PaaS) that will handle deploying, networking, SSL, and more for your app.
 It is the easiest way to deploy Strapi to DigitalOcean.